amureborn/Absolute-Enable-Copy/README.md

 4. Ready to Copy: Post selecting your desired mode, start copying text from any website seamlessly.

 # How I Built This Extension!

+Before starting the actual development of the 'Absolute Enable Copy & Image Reader' Chrome extension, we first need to understand what a Chrome extension is.
+Chrome extensions are small tools or software pieces that can be installed in browsers to add extra features, enhancing our browsing experience.

+To make a simple extension you need simple web technologies like HTML, CSS, and JavaScript, along with some knowledge of web development.
+You will be pleased to know that our straightforward "Absolute Enable Copy & Image Reader" Chrome extension is built using these technologies.

+Creating a Chrome extension is similar to creating a web application, but it requires a manifest.json file which we will discuss in this post.

+# How to Create a Chrome Extension that enables right-click functionality?

 ### License
 This extension uses MIT License.